Jim Webster Registered Member MBACP

 I hold a Diploma in Person-Centred Counselling, an HND in CBT and a Diploma in CBT (Cognitive Behavioural Therapy) and I work from my home.

-I attend regular monthly Supervision of my client work and hold Professional Insurance and I continue to build upon my professional knowledge and experience by attending Continuing Professional Development (CPD) events and courses; such as a Certificate in Introduction to Schema Therapy.
+I attend regular monthly Supervision of my client work and hold Professional Insurance, an enhanced DBS Certificate and I continue to build upon my professional knowledge and experience.

 Areas of counselling I deal with